Educators & Coaches10 min readUpdated Apr 14, 2026

 Problem and who this is for

-This workflow is for teachers, faculty, course directors, instructional coaches, and program leads who want a clean teaching-improvement memo without hand-sorting every comment from scratch.
+This workflow is for teachers, faculty, course directors, instructional coaches, and program leads who want a clean reflection memo without hand-sorting every comment from scratch or overreacting to one intense comment.

 Prerequisites